7 Ways to Spring Clean Your Finances

 More information on: 3Rivers Online & Mobile Banking

 Check Your Annual Credit Report

 A lot can happen during those periods between checking your credit report in full.
 Plan to make spring cleaning season the time of year you take advantage of your free, annual credit check-up.
 This will help you catch any potential errors or suspicious activity on your report that might be lowering your score or alert you to identity theft.
 And if you're a 3Rivers member, you can continuously monitor your credit score and get alerts of credit-related activity for free using our Credit Sense tool!

 More information on: How to Get Your Free Credit Report

-More information on: Debt Consolidation at 3Rivers
+More information on: Options for Managing Your Debt

 More information on: The 5 Basic Insurance Policies Everyone Should Have

 There’s nothing better than a freshly cleaned home and the feeling that comes with it.
 On the same token, getting your finances in order will feel just as good—if not better!

-You might also like: How to Organize Your Financial Documents | Get Your Finances in Shape | 5 Budget-Friendly DIY Household Cleaners | Ten Ways to Improve Your Home Without Buying Anything New | 12 Ways to Save Money by Going Green
+You might also like: How to Organize Your Financial Documents | Get Your Finances in Shape | 5 Budget-Friendly DIY Household Cleaners | Ten Ways to Improve Your Home Without Buying Anything New | 14 Ways to Save Money by Going Green